Your company is underperforming due to this one employee, whom you want to layoff as soon as possible.

-Many a times due to lack of feedback, employees keep believing that their performance is up to the par of expectations.
+Many times due to lack of feedback, employees keep believing that their performance is up to the par of expectations.
 Give them time and ask them to improve.
 Make a formal memo of the things said and agreed.

 11. Detail behavioral issues if any:

-Rampant misconduct if seen in company, bring the employee to question.
+Rampant misconduct if seen in the company, bring the employee to question.
 Detail him with few behavioral issues that you object.

 Ask him to amend his ways and warn him that it might cost his job, and score him behavior discontentment.
 Give him time.
 If you see no changes, fire the employee.

 12. Keep it face to face:

 If firing becomes an impending process stalling your company’s performance, then it is better do it on the face rather than informing the employee on phone or through email.
 You are firing an employee who dispensed service to your company.

 Respect that.
 Let the person go with a happy note.
 Let go any bitter feelings against that person.